CalcProgrammer1/KeyboardVisualizer/README.md

                              your song is bass heavy
     * Normalization Scale - Amount to scale up each consecutive frequency bar over normalization offset, to amplify higher frequencies.
 Increase if the right side of the visualizer is low.
+    * Filter Constant - Amount of signal to blend per update, 0-1 floating point.
+A value of 1 disables filtering and updates the spectrum every cycle, a value between 0 and 1 blends the new value with the previous value, slowing the response.
+A value of 0 holds the existing value and ignores new samples.
     * FFT Window Mode - Select between None, Hamming, Hanning, and Blackman windowing functions (see https://en.wikipedia.org/wiki/Window_function for the math behind FFT windowing)
     * Background Mode - Select between various static and animated background colors and patterns
     * Foreground Mode - Select between various static foreground colors and patterns
     * Single Color Mode - Select between various color options for devices that use the single color effect
     * Average Mode - Select between discrete bars (binning) or a smoothed line (low pass) output
+    * Animation Speed - Speed of background and foreground animated patterns, default 100, can be negative to reverse the direction of the pattern, can be increased to speed up the pattern or decreased to slow it down.

 # Command Line Options and Settings File